cheshireoctopus/course_mgmt/docs/api/course.md

 -------- | --------
 URI      | /api/course/
 Method   | GET
-Query Params | N/A
+Query Params | ?data=homework,lecture,class
-Notes    | This doesn't support the query params like in the previous api.
-Should it?
+Notes    | This shouldn't support the query params like in the previous api, but its activated for the beta.
+This needs to be deactivated in the future, however.
+If there are 100 courses with 100 classes, 100 lectures, and 100 homeworks each, this will be really bad.

 Response: